tonghuikang/blog/_posts/2025-05-18-trying-to-understand-mcp.md

     I wrote the tools (read code, query table).
     I built the interface (interactive Python).
     I don't need to use MCP here, I could just call the function directly.
+    However, if multiple people want to use my tools, I should have some standard, MCP or otherwise.